-Risk management activities related to claims management are undertaken to ensure that claims payments are made only for legitimate claims under an applicable insurance policy issued on behalf of the FARM, or under the applicable UAF; any recoveries through salvage or subrogation are appropriately captured; and claims adjustment and adjudication costs are managed effectively.
+Risk management activities related to claims management are undertaken to ensure that claims payments in the FARM and UAF are made only for legitimate claims under an applicable insurance policy issued on behalf of the FARM, or under the applicable UAF; any recoveries through salvage or subrogation are appropriately captured; and claims adjustment and adjudication costs are managed effectively.

-For the year ended October 31, 2017 (in thousands of Canadian dollars)
+For the year ended October 31, 2018 (in thousands of Canadian dollars)

 Servicing carriers are responsible for handling claims transactions, including claims payments; recording provisions for outstanding claims; and collecting subrogation/salvage recoveries in a timely and accurate basis on behalf of the FARM.
-The Claims Committee, consisting of representatives from members of the Association, will review large claims to provide support to the Provincial Operating Committees in deciding on coverage and/or liability in disputed claims.
+The Claims Committee, consisting of representatives from members of the Association, will review large claims and make recommendations on case reserves and strategies to bring claims to a conclusion as well as provide support to the Provincial Operating Committees in deciding on coverage and/or liability in disputed claims.

-The Association's Audit and Compliance Department is responsible for conducting periodic claims audits on servicing carriers to ensure compliance with FARM claims management rules and guidelines, and for reporting on all non-compliance to the Association's Audit and Risk Committee, and all material non-compliance to the Board.
+The Association's Internal Audit and Enterprise Risk Management Department is responsible for conducting periodic claims audits on servicing carriers to ensure compliance with FARM claims management rules and guidelines, and for reporting all non-compliance to the Association's Audit and Risk Committee, and all material non-compliance to the Board.